-Threats: Current threats to the already fragmented populations of Jemez Mountains Salamander are numerous.
-The cumulative effects of recent actions including: 1) the findings of significantly elevated microhabitat temperatures on the habitat severely burned during the Cerro Grande and Dome fires, 2) the widening of NM Hwy 126 into occupied habitat, 3) the low recapture rates at historic sites, and 4) the detection of a fungal infection from specimens on the
+Threats: Current threats to the already fragmented populations of Jemez Mountains Salamander are numerous, including: 1) the findings of significantly elevated microhabitat temperatures on the habitat severely burned during the Cerro Grande and Dome fires, 2) the widening of NM Hwy 126 into occupied habitat, 3) the low recapture rates at historic sites, and 4) the detection of a fungal infection from specimens on the Valles Caldera (Cummer et al. 2005).